 5. You don’t only need to go when you’re in crisis.

 You can attend therapy for any reason at any time in your life.
-Therapy is not reserved only for people in a crisis situation (although, of course, therapy is often helpful in those situations!).
-Attending therapy can be a part of a regular self-care practice, like going to the dentist every six months.
-You can go for maintenance or for specific issues.
+Therapy is not reserved only for people in a crisis (although, of course, therapy is often helpful in those situations!).
+Attending therapy can be a part of regular self-care practice, like going to the dentist every six months.
+You can go for maintenance or specific issues.
 Just make sure to let your counselor know what brings you in so they can determine how best to help you!

 6. Make a list of what you want to discuss.

-If you’re feeling nervous before your appointment, writing down what you’d like to talk about may help calm you down.
+If you’re feeling nervous before your appointment, writing down what you want to talk about may help calm you down.
 It will help you know in advance what you want to cover, in case you get there and forget anything.
 If you keep a journal, you may want to refer to it to pick out themes or issues to bring up to your counselor.
 Your counselor will probably ask you about the symptoms that brought you in, so you may want to jot down some examples.